Drinking Water Quality Report

 STORM LAKE WATER TREATMENT PLANT

-This report contains important information regarding the water quality in our water system.
+This report contains imp011ant information regarding the water quality in our water system.
 The source of our water is groundwater.
 Our water quality testing shows the following results:

 CONTAMINANT